 Other states are building small-town values by making towns safer for walking and biking.

-Northwest Arkansas has built an impressive network of bicycle infrastructure—thanks, in part, to the Walton Family Foundation.
+Northwest Arkansas has built an impressive network of bicycle infrastructure that is increasingly encouraging people to consider moving there.

 California’s Department of Transportation, Caltrans, has a policy where “comfortable, convenient, and connected complete streets facilities” must be considered for future projects.